Symphony Pops Concert

 Sultans of String have been riding a wave of success, from their CDs hitting #1 on world/international music charts in North America, to their nine Canadian Folk Music Award nominations, winning Instrumental Group of the Year and World Group of the Year twice.
 They also took home 1st place in the International Songwriting Competition out of 15,000 entries!
 The band has been recorded live for broadcast on BBC Television, SiriusXM in Washington DC, CBC’s Canada Live, and has topped global campus/community radio charts.

-They are also available for family concerts, as well as educational concerts developed with the Toronto Symphony Orchestra.
+They are also available for family concerts, and educational concerts developed with the Toronto Symphony Orchestra.
 Sultans of String performed a triumphant run at Roy Thompson Hall, playing 8 shows with the TSO.

 Celebrate the Christmas season with a trip around the world!
-2015 JUNO Award-nominees Sultans of String deliver an exuberant performance featuring originals, world music inspired classics, and seasonal favourites to warm your heart on a cold winter’s night.
-From fiery fiddle tunes to a Caribbean sleigh ride, this surprising and delightful holiday fiesta heats up when the Sultans of String bring their signature sound to well known favourites such as Jesu, Joy of Man’s Desiring, Huron Carol, Little Drummer Boy, Carol of the Bells, Feliz Navidad, and A Charlie Brown Christmas.
+3x JUNO Award-nominees Sultans of String deliver an exuberant performance featuring originals, world music inspired classics, and seasonal favourites to warm your heart on a cold winter’s night.
+From fiery fiddle tunes to a Caribbean sleigh ride, this surprising and delightful holiday fiesta heats up when Sultans of String bring their signature sound to well known gems such as Jesu, Joy of Man’s Desiring, Jesous Ahatonhia (with gorgeous newly-translated lyrics), a Turkish twist on Greensleeves, Silent Night, as well as a Hot Club inspired Django Christmas, and a Rumba-Flamenca fuelled Jingle Bells.
+Sultans of String are joined by shimmering guest vocalist Rebecca Campbell (Jane Siberry, Emmylou Harris, Alanis Morissette).

 This show was created in collaboration with Edmonton Symphony Orchestra Artist in Residence and Community Ambassador Lucas Waldin, who combines a flare for pops with a passion for audience engagement and innovative programming. http://www.lucaswaldin.ca